VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

 \textbf{Image Generation.} We generate images by sampling $\mathbf{z} = [z_{sym},z]$ from the prior distribution $\mathcal{N}(0,1)$ and a possible world $\omega_{F}$ from $P(\omega_F;p)$.
 The distribution over the possible worlds $P(\omega_F;p)$ is computed by relying on ProbLog inference starting from the facts probabilities $p = MLP(z_{sym})$.

 \textbf{Conditional Image Generation.} As described in Section \ref{sec:problog}, ProbLog inference allows us also to \textit{sample with evidence}.
-For example, by specifying the evidence $E = \{ \texttt{add(img,2)}\}$ in the ProbLog program of Example \ref{ex:digits_add}, we can sample a coherent world where the digits sum up to $2$.
-Thus, once sampled $\mathbf{z}$ from the prior, we can (i) compute $p = MLP(\hat{z}_{sym})$, then (ii) compute the conditional probability $P(\omega_F \mid E; p)$, (ii) sampling $\omega_F \sim P(\omega_F \mid E; p)$ and (iii) generate an image consistent with the evidence $E$.
+Thus, once sampled $\mathbf{z}$ from the prior, we can (i) compute $p = MLP(\hat{z}_{sym})$, then (ii) compute the conditional probability $P(\omega_F \mid E; p)$, (iii) sampling $\omega_F \sim P(\omega_F \mid E; p)$ and (iv) generate an image consistent with the evidence $E$.

 \textbf{Task Generalization} As we have seen, VAEL factorizes the generation task into two steps: (i) generation of the world $\omega_F$ (e.g. the digits labels); (ii) generation of the image given the world.
 Whereas the second step requires to be parameterized by a black-box model (e.g. a convolutional neural network), the generation of a possible world $\omega_F$ is handled by a symbolic generative process encoded in the ProbLog program $T$.
 Thus, once trained VAEL on a specific symbolic task (e.g. the addition of two digits), we can generalize to any novel task that involves reasoning with the same set of probabilistic facts by simply changing the ProbLog program accordingly (e.g. we can generalize to the multiplication of two integers).
-As best of our knowledge, such a level of task generalization cannot be achieved by any other VAE frameworks.
+To the best of our knowledge, such a level of task generalization cannot be achieved by any other VAE frameworks.